Lich-Corals/linux-file-converter-addon/markdown/tldr-installation.md

 # TL;DR installation guide
 This is the fastest way to install the extension to your file manager.

+> [!NOTE]
-If anything does not work, please follow the detailed guide for your desired file manager before opening an issue... unless you've found a bug in the software!
+> If anything does not work as expected, please follow the detailed guide for your desired file manager.
+> If you believe the issue is caused by the installation script, [check if anyone had the same issue before](https://github.com/Lich-Corals/linux-file-converter-addon/issues?q=) or feel free to open a new [GitHub issue](https://github.com/Lich-Corals/linux-file-converter-addon/issues/new/choose).

 ## Dependencies
 Pip and Python3, Nautilus-Python.